ArmadaDev25/BattleCats_HTML_CSS/README.md

 Be creative and come up with the formatting (text, background, spacing) to make this jump out and catch a viewer's attention.

+## Site Description
+BattleCats_HTML_CSS is a website dedicated to the imaginary sport of battlecats.
+A sport in which kittens paw at each other until one falls over.
+This site shows the different kittens that compete for glory.
+Each 'Panel' has a picture, the name of the kitten, and a decription of them.
+There are 3 kittens listed on the site.
 ## Files Included
 File Name: index.html \
 [HTML File Link](https://github.com/ArmadaDev25/BattleCats_HTML_CSS/blob/main/index.html) \